Abrahamogbedobor/setting-up-VPNs/README.md

 <h2>VPN Usage and Configuration Steps</h2>

 - Documenting IP Address of Home Computer Using open source website (whatismyipddress.com)
-- Connecting Home Computer with Microsoft Azure Using RDC (Then re-browse into whatismyipaddress.com)
+- Connecting Home Computer with Microsoft Azure VMs Using RDC (Then re-browse into whatismyipaddress.com)
 - Signing up and Download of Proton VPN Client on Microsoft Azure
 - Using Proton VPN Server in Azure to browse into (whatismyipaddress.com)
 -